devky690/task-manager-app/README.md

 Run `ng serve` for a dev server.
 Run this command in an external terminal.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Also be sure to run `npm install` as well.

 ## Running Server